Search for Quantum Gravity Using Astrophysical Neutrino Flavour with IceCube

-Fig.~\ref{fig:BSM_triangle_0} shows a comparison of the HESE 7.5-yr flavour ratio measurement~\cite{Abbasi:2020zmr} with model predictions.
+Fig.~\ref{fig:BSM_triangle_0} shows a comparison of the HESE 7.5-yr flavour ratio measurement~\cite{IceCube:2020abv} with model predictions.
 This flavour triangle diagram represents astrophysical neutrino flavour ratios where one point in this diagram shows the energy-averaged flavour composition at Earth.
 The pink region near the centre denotes the so-called standard scenarios.
 This represents all possible flavour ratios at Earth from standard astrophysical neutrino production mechanisms via neutrino mixing~\cite{Song:2020nfh}.
 As shown, all of the standard flavour ratios are enclosed in the $\contwo$\% confidence level (C.L.) contour, which implies that, at this moment, all models within standard scenarios are allowed.
 In other words, the IceCube HESE flavour measurement is consistent with the standard scenarios, given current statistics and systematic errors.
 However, current data excludes certain QG models that produce flavour compositions far away from the standard region because any new structure in the vacuum would produce detectable anomalous flavour ratios, shown by lines in Fig.~\ref{fig:BSM_triangle_0}.

 In order to make quantitative statement on these scenarios, we perform a likelihood analysis and report results using a Bayesian method.
-Our analysis includes all of the flux components previously discussed in the text and implements their systematics according to the prescription given in~\cite{Abbasi:2020jmh}.
+Our analysis includes all of the flux components previously discussed in the text and implements their systematics according to the prescription given in~\cite{IceCube:2020wum}.
 Our analysis likelihood includes: nuisance parameters to incorporate the flux and detector uncertainties, standard oscillation parameters and neutrino mass differences, and parameters that incorporate the QG effective operators.
-Appendix~\ref{sec:syst} includes technical details of the fit methods and on the systematic errors.
+Technical details of the fit methods and on the systematic errors can be found in the Methods.